firepear/homefarm/docs/gpgpu.md

 video card.
 But it also doesn't care -- so just manually install a few packages to enable OpenCL/CUDA support, and you'll be good to go.

-On each machine you wish to be GPGPU-enabled, run:
+For each machine you wish to be GPGPU-enabled, login as `farmer`.
+Then, for Nvidia GPUs, run:

 `'sudo pacman -S nvidia opencl-nvidia ocl-icd'`

-if you have an Nvidia card, or:
+Or for AMD GPUs:

 `'sudo pacman -S opencl-mesa ocl-icd'`

-for AMD GPUs.
+And reboot.
+BOINC should see the GPU as usable.

-After a reboot, BOINC should see the GPU as usable.
-Once it does, just define the project like any other in `/home/alarm/homefarm/nodes/[NODE_NAME].yml` on the controller, then run the `update-projects` playbook.
+If you're adding GPU capablity to a project the machines are already attached to, you don't need to do anything on the controller side.
+The machines should start picking up GPGPU work on the next project update.

-The update script will keep the GPGPU packages up to date along with everything else.
+If you're adding a new project, there's nothing special about it.
+Just edit the `<NODE>.yml` file as you normally would to add the project, and then run `farmctl project-sync`.